SystemsApproach/ops/lifecycle.rst

     book.
 But keep in mind that "continuous" does not necessarily mean "instantaneous"; there can be a variety of gating functions injected into the CI/CD pipeline to control when and how upgrades get rolled out.
-The import point is that all the stages in the pipeline are automated.*
+The important point is that all the stages in the pipeline are automated.*

     *So what exactly does "Continuous Delivery" mean?
 Arguably, it's